 Below you will find the key points we believe you should consider, as a recruitment agency owner, to ensure you have fantastic visibility and a good website:

-Ensure specialisms are clear to candidates and clients
+Identify specialisms to candidates and clients

 Imagine visiting your website for the first time without being sure what your agency specialises in.
 Is it made instantly clear to you as soon as you visit the homepage?
 If not, there is work to be done.